IN CONVERSATION WITH KARIN SVADLENAK-GOMEZ

 Where do you find your inspiration?

 The discovery of different cultures gets me really excited.
 And nature provides constant inspiration.
 But these days I am also inspired by everyday scenes and by the architecture and culture of my own city.

 That is difficult to say.
-I find quite a lot of good photography on Instagram (and quite a lot of bad too, of course), and I would not say that I try to emulate anyone in particular.
+I find quite a lot of good photography on Instagram (and quite a lot of bad too, of course).
 When I first started out, I was mainly keen on landscape photography, and there are a few of the well-known photographers in that genre whose books I acquired.
 There was Galen Rowell, a wilderness photographer whose mountain photos I loved.
 And of course Ansel Adams, whose black and white landscape photography I have always loved.
 If we´re talking big names, I also quite like the portraits by Annie Leibovitz.
 In the last couple of years or so I have become very interested in street photography, and in that genre I adore the work of Henri Cartier Bresson and Elliott Erwitt.

 Has your style of shooting changed since you first started?

 Yes, it has changed a lot.
 When I started out I knew nothing about composition or even how to use aperture or speed.
 A year ago or so I took a few basic photo workshops and also learned by trial and error.
 It is a process that is ongoing, and I do not think what I do now is necessarily what I will be doing in photography in a year´s time.
 For me diversity has always been the spice of life, and I do not want to be limited to one particular style, or topic.
 But I would say I have moved from a point where I tried to exclude people from photos (focusing mostly on empty landscapes) to an approach that tries to include human life.
 At the moment, what most excites me is street photography, capturing people in their environment, moments of life or, as the case may be, still-life.